In this 3 part series we will look at what event sourcing is and why enterprise software for many established industries use this pattern.

 So What’s Next?

 In the next post I will look at some of the core concepts when trying to implement Event Sourcing.
-I will be using .NET and C# for code demonstrations and will introduce you to my Event Sourcing framework NEventLite.
+I will be using .NET and C# for code demonstrations and will introduce you to my Event Sourcing library NEventLite.